Is Chicken Salad Good for a Diet? 5 Powerful Reasons to Add It to Your Meal Plan

 Potential Downsides of Chicken Salad in a Diet

-While chicken salad can be diet-friendly, there are a few pitfalls to watch for:
+While chicken salad can be diet-friendly, there are a few pitfalls to watch for.

 Overeating Due to Hidden Calories